 - I also learned some serious patience, not just with the twins but with my equally attention-deserving preschooler too.
 I battled with something I never thought I’d have to: controlling my temper, and learned not to take my frustrations out on my kids.
 Ever.

 - Children’s growth, however inevitable, can sometimes be a parent’s greatest sorrow.
 Because even though I was out for half the year, I can’t believe this is the last day of my maternity leave.
 How are my babies already five months old when they were just coming home with us wearing those newborn clothes and sleeping in tiny bassinets?
 Any time the day starts feeling long because some baby won’t stop crying or my three-year-old had yet another accident, I remember how irrevocable these moments are.

 Now here I am yet again, going back to work and saying goodbye to maternity leave and hello to work, possibly for the last time.
 I don’t know when I’ll ever have several months to stay home with my kids again.

 So thank you, maternity leave, for giving me a chance to spend so much time with the kiddos.
 I’ll miss our outings, our play times, our naps while the babies nap, and walking my son home from preschool.
 I’ll remember worrying how on earth I’ll ever get through the next few months to finally wondering where they had all just gone.

 And of course, thank you to my two babies for making these moments some of the most challenging yet rewarding chapters of my life.
-I admit, I wasn’t too thrilled when I found out I was having twins, what with pregnancy complications and the challenging newborn days.
+I admit, I wasn’t too thrilled when I learned I was having twins, what with pregnancy complications and the challenging newborn days.
 But now… now I know why they say that twins are a double blessing.
 To have the both of you, I would go through it all over again, no doubt.